kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 13. Select **Reset password** from the top of the page.
 Since you have not previously signed in as Adele Vance, you will need to reset the password

-14. When the password reset window opens, select **Reset Password**.
-IMPORTANT, make a note of the new password, as you will need it in a subsequent task, to be able to sign in as the user.
+14. When the Reset password window opens, select **Reset Password**.

+    >**IMPORTANT**: Make a note of the new password, as you will need it in a subsequent task, to be able to sign in as the user.

 15. Close the password reset window by selecting the **X** at the top right corner of the page.